 No. The German legislature was strongly influenced by the business sector which fears "US style class actions" and frivilous actions.
-The arguments lack a realistic background in the German civil procedural system and stem from anecdotical experience in the US, but there is a strong political will to protect businesses (as illustrated in the VW Dieselgate case).
+The arguments lack a realistic background in the German civil procedural system and stem from anecdotical experience in the US.